 - Website of the Finnish Customs

 - Website of the Finnish Safety and Chemicals Agency

 - Website of the British Government on Brexit

 Trade in services

 The free movement of services within the internal market ended after the end of the transitional period on 31 December 2020.
 As far as services are concerned, the EU–UK Trade and Cooperation Agreement corresponds with a typical modern EU free trade agreement, which means that it does not treat services in the same way as in the internal market.
 The agreement sets out the conditions under which companies can operate and offer their services within the EU or in the UK.
 The agreement covers cross-border trade, investments and the entry and residence of persons involved in business activities, as well as a wide range of service and production sectors.

 Right to practise a trade

-Any resident of the EEA who is a natural person, a Finnish entity or an entity with a registered branch in Finland and domiciled in the EEA, is entitled to practise a trade in Finland.
-The right to practise a trade is not tied to the nationality of the natural person.
+Any resident of the EEA who is 1) a person, 2) a Finnish entity, or 3) an entity with a registered branch in Finland and domiciled in the EEA, is entitled to practise a trade in Finland.
+The right to practise a trade is not tied to the nationality of the person.